powerhousepro69/videoinfox/readme.md

 <br />

 ##### Reddit /Videoinfox for discussion.

+### v3.4.19 Changes in Download List.

+CREATER USER LIST

+Add: Error reporting for Create User List when enter is pressed with no user input.
+MSG: Nothing was entered . . .

+CREATE DIRECTORY

+Change: Create Directory not longer changes directory automatically after creation.

+Add: Error reporting for Create Directory when enter is pressed with no user input.
+MSG: Nothing was entered . . .

+Add: Error reporting for Create Directory if the directory already exists.
+MSG: Directory already exists . . .

+Add: Change Treetop added to Create Directory.

 ###  v3.4.14 Add: Error reporting on empty clipboard for (Change Directory) in Navigate Tree.